carlomedina/edgar-analytics-submission/README.md

 For the purposes of this challenge, I assumed that the data coming from EDGAR's log file is sanitized, especially the key data fields, `ip`, `date`, `time`.
 This seems to be the case after processing test log files coming from EDGAR's database.

-Further, all observations of the derived `datetime` variable (concatenating `date` and `time`) are assumed to be rounded to the nearest second, and thus, we can treat time as a discrete numeric entity (think integers) rather than a continuous construct (think real numbers).
+Further, all datetime timestamps (derived by concatenating `date` and `time`) are assumed to be rounded to the nearest second, and thus, we can treat time as a discrete numeric entity (think integers) rather than a continuous construct (think real numbers).
 From this assumption, I derived the data structures that I will use to store the sessions data.

 I also assumed that all current active sessions at any given time would fit in the memory of my computer.
 The limitation is based on the fact that the input file is read line-by-line, and all sessions that were expired are written to disk and removed from memory.
 In case that active sessions would be massive, I was thinking of running a Redis instance in an external server to hold the values I'm tracking.
 Redis has built in queues and ordered dictionary which can be integrated easily with my current implementation.